Cross Sections and Transverse Single-Spin Asymmetries in Forward Jet Production from Proton Collisions at $\sqrt{s}=500$ GeV

 The tower multiplicity distributions for valid jets are shown in Fig.~\ref{mult}.
-This figure compares jets reconstructed from data to jets reconstructed from our full simulations of $p+p$ collisions, where the GEANT response uses the individual cell calibrations to produce simulated ADC values, and the jet trigger is emulated by the same algorithm used by the FPGA for our measurements.
-In general, the simulation gives an excellent description of the data, consistent with minimal contributions from single-beam backgrounds, as determined from direct measurement, or from other unknown sources of energy deposition (underlying event).
-Small increases in the HCal multiplicity for 2011 are attributed to ancilliary material (e.g., cables, etc.) not included in GEANT, prompting us to use the 2012 data for the jet cross section.
+This figure compares jets reconstructed from data to jets reconstructed from the full simulation of $p+p$ collisions, where the GEANT response uses the individual cell calibrations to produce simulated ADC values, and the jet trigger is emulated by the same algorithm used by the FPGA for our measurements.
+In general, the simulation gives a good description of the data, consistent with minimal contributions from single-beam backgrounds, as determined from direct measurement, or from other unknown sources of energy deposition (underlying event).
+Small increases in the HCal multiplicity for 2011 (left panel of Fig.~\ref{mult}) are attributed to ancillary material (e.g., cables from the ECal modules in front of the HCal) not included in GEANT, prompting us to use the 2012 data for the jet cross section.
 The reconstructed jets have a broad tower multiplicity distribution whose mean value increases as $E_{jet}$ increases.
 Given that data and full simulation agree, we can then infer the distribution of particles in the jet by applying the anti-$k_T$ jet finder to detectable particles produced by PYTHIA.
-These particle jets have similar multiplicity to those reconstructed in $e^+e^-$ collisions at $\sqrt{s}\approx10$ GeV \cite{CLEO} and in fixed-target hadroproduction experiments \cite{ftjet}.
+These particle jets have similar multiplicity to those reconstructed in fixed-target hadroproduction experiments~\cite{ftjet}.
 Such low multiplicity jets are generally not accessible in hadron colliders because their $p_T$ is too low.
-Forward detection results in large $x_F$, so makes their detection possible.
+Forward detection at large magnitude $x_F$ makes these measurements possible.

 The towers included in the jets have their energy distributed relative to the thrust axis in a manner that is typical of a jet (Fig.~\ref{shape}).
 Most of the energy is concentrated near the thrust axis.
 As towers become increasingly distant from the thrust axis, on average they contribute little to the energy of the jet.
-The data is well described by our full simulation, although there are some indications that jets produced by PYTHIA 6.222 \cite{PYTHIA6222} have energy concentrated closer to the thrust axis relative to our measurements.
-Also shown in Fig. \ref{shape} is the correlation between $x_F$ and $p_T$ for our jet events.
+The data is well described by our full simulation, although there are some indications that jets produced by PYTHIA 6.222~\cite{PYTHIA6222} have energy concentrated closer to the thrust axis relative to our measurements.
+Also shown in Fig.~\ref{shape} is the correlation between $x_F$ and $p_T$ for the jet events.
 The d$\eta$ requirement strongly correlates these two kinematic variables.